 - Other work carried out by your lawyer to administer the estate after the grant of probate or letters of administration.
 For example, transferring property to the beneficiaries.

 Our friendly and sensitive legal team will respond all probate questions, big or small.

 Call V.S.
-George Lawyers to speak to one of our Sydney probate solicitors.
+George Lawyers to speak to a probate solicitor.